 Students synthesize and integrate knowledge acquired in coursework and other learning experiences and apply theory and principles to a situation that approximates some aspect of professional practice.
-Program faculty evaluate the student’s mastery of the body of knowledge and ability to demonstrate proficiency in the required competencies.
+Program faculty evaluate student’s mastery of the body of knowledge and ability to demonstrate proficiency in the required competencies.
 Requirements evaluated are adapted to the degree program.

 PUBH 6016.
 Field/Laboratory Experience.
 2 Credits.

 The overall purpose of the field/laboratory experience requirement is to introduce students in the MS-PHMEID degree program to a supervised practical experience in a Public Health Laboratory or other qualifying public health entity from the perspective of the actual wet laboratory operations.
-Students that already have this laboratory experience will be introduced to epidemiologic research, particularly surveillance, and its tie-in with laboratories either in the United States or in an international setting.
+Students that already have this laboratory experience are introduced to epidemiologic research, particularly surveillance, and its tie-in with laboratories either in the United States or in an international setting.

 PUBH 6050.
 Introduction to Health Services Delivery.
 2 Credits.